Cross-Chain Bridge

 Under the non-native bridge design, source tokens are stored in bridge contracts and wrapped representations are minted.
 This makes the contract a single point-of-attack, and why bridges account for ~50% of all DeFi exploits.

-Olympus’ bridge native bridge design avoids this problem by deploying a MINTR contract to mint/burn OHM on each chain it’s integrated with.
+Olympus’ native bridge design avoids this problem by deploying bridge contracts that can mint, burn, lock, or release OHM according to the destination chain’s bridge path.
 This makes OHM a truly native asset on each chain it’s deployed on.

 Cons